Emmotes/ic_spoilers/docs/aeon.md

     "id": 2006,
     "flavour_text": "",
     "description": {
-        "desc": "Increase the effect of Inner Circle by $(not_buffed amount)% each time Uncover Weakness applies a Stolen Secrets stack, stacking additively up to 10 times per area and resetting when changing areas."
+        "desc": "Increases the effect of Inner Circle by $(not_buffed amount)% each time Uncover Weakness applies a Stolen Secrets stack, stacking additively up to 10 times per area and resetting when changing areas."
     },
     "effect_keys": [
         {